Recall all the stories telling us how Likud and Benjamin ("Bibi") Netanyahu had won a great victory at the polls on March 17th ???

 Looking at the paper contracts with a five party coalition, Netanyahu has got himself to a bare bones 61-seat majority coming out of the March 17th election.

-Considered without these extreme capitulations to Jewish Home, Netanyahu's "great victory" got him to 53 seats.
+Considered without extremist capitulations to Jewish Home party, Netanyahu's "great victory" got him to 53 seats.

 The extraordinary concessions to Jewish Home pumped that up to 61 seats.

 Overpromising the Foreign Ministry has led to withdrawal of Yisrael Beitenu (a.k.a. "the Russians.")
 This is a secular party.
 Nationalists.
 6 Knesset seats.
 Their interests are not compatible with details of the deals Netanyahu cut with Shas, UTJ and now Jewish Home.